 Was the first plant in space a Kalanchoe?

-The Kalanchoe was one of the first plants in space.
+Kalanchoe, however, has also been used in space experiments.
 In the 1970, the Russian space agency known as Energia were testing different ways to get oxygen to their cosmonauts up in space.
 Sending up different ships to deliver oxygen tanks was not financially feasible, so they turned their attention to plants.

 Plants undergo a process called photosynthesis, where they take carbon dioxide, light, and water to produce glucose and oxygen.
 While they do consume some oxygen in other chemical processes, they produce about 10 times as much as they need, so the surplus is released.
 This was a good thought to have as humans produce carbon dioxide, so it seemed like a mutualistic relationship between the cosmonauts and plants.